xe1gyq/modules/documentation/EpicentroFestival2015.md

 ### Practice

-Get a jpeg image with faces from the internet, rename it as in.jpeg
+Get a jpeg image with one or more human faces from the internet, rename it as in.jpeg

     root@edison:~/modules/core# cd output
     root@edison:~/modules/core/output# ls